Skip to content

 Field Type Required Description

-targets list Required List of cloud monitoring target configurations
+targets list Required List of cloud monitoring collection object configurations

 targets[#].namespace str Required The cloud monitoring namespace (Azure resource type) to be collected.